Updated October 30, 2020

 sUAS flights operated by third parties on or above University lands, including recreational operators, commercial UAV operators, and participants in contracted events held on University campuses are not permitted unless such flights are approved by the Center for Spatial Studies.

-Third parties may seek approval for flights by completing one of the online forms linked below:
+Third parties may seek approval for flights by completing this online form at least three days before a flight.

 Third parties who are approved to fly an sUAS on University properties must follow appropriate guidelines for recreational and commercial operators published at https://www.faa.gov/uas/.